 University Biological Safety Adviser (UBSA): advises the University, Departments and PIs on how to manage the health, safety and environmental risks from work involving biological hazards or genetic modification activities and monitors compliance.
 The UBSA also acts as the competent person and notifier under the GM (Contained Use) Regulations 2014.

 Departmental Biological and GM Safety Coordinators: advise and assist Heads of Department in managing the biological risks within their Department, including contributing to the peer review and approval process for biological and GM risk assessments.

-Radiation Protection Officer: is a specialist in radiation safety and compliance matters and supports the University's work with ionising radiations, by ensuring arrangements are in place to manage radiation risks, so work is carried out safely and in compliance with health, safety and environmental regulations.
+Radiation Protection Officer: advises the University, Departments and PIs on how to manage the health, safety, environmental and compliance risks from work involving ionising radiation and supports the University's work with ionising radiation, by ensuring arrangements are in place to manage radiation risks, so work is carried out safely and in compliance with health, safety and environmental regulations.